Planning on Retiring in Texas? Here’s Your 2025 Guide to Shining in the Lone Star State

 Texas has some large cities — including Houston, Dallas, and San Antonio — and with larger cities come higher rates of crime.
 If you want to retire to a large city, make sure you do your research and find a safe senior community that meets your needs.

 One of the major benefits of retiring in Texas?
 It’s a low-tax state.
-There are no state income, inheritance, or estate taxes, and the especially good news for retirees is that Social Security, pensions, IRAs, and 401(k)s are not taxed either.
+There are no state income, inheritance, or estate taxes, and the especially good news for retirees is that social security, pensions, IRAs, and 401(k)s are not taxed either.
 This means you’ll have more money in your pocket to enjoy hobbies, spend time with family, or explore your community!

-It’s important, however, to be aware that although Texas has no estate taxes, the local property taxes can be high, depending on where you choose to live.
-But to help seniors with this, those 65 and older can claim an additional $10,000 exemption on their homes — on top of other exemptions available to Texas homeowners.
+It’s important, however, to be aware that, although Texas has no estate taxes, the local property taxes can be high depending on where you choose to live.
+But to help seniors with this, those 65 and older can claim an additional $10,000 exemption on their homes on top of other exemptions available to Texas homeowners.

 The sales tax in Texas is 6.25 percent; however, many items are not subject to this tax, including: